 SUNSET IN CHONG KNEAS FLOATING VILLAGE

-Immediately I was swarmed by kids who wanted to be the centre of attention every single time I looked ready to take a photo.
+Immediately I was swarmed by kids who wanted to be the center of attention every single time I looked ready to take a photo.
 While it seemed like a great chance to capture some photos of the kids playing they didn’t quite understand how the 55mm lens worked and came within inches of the lens looking straight back at me.

 Despite this fun game of stare at each other through both sides of the camera, I managed to do my best in capturing the essence of the end of a day in Chong Kneas floating village.
-One third of the kids roamed the streets naked while the others wore tattered western clothes.
+One-third of the kids roamed the streets naked while the others wore tattered western clothes.
 Parents and grandparents sat on the edges of their homes watching over the street.

 I received a few glares from some of the residents in the village, but overall I was greeted with open arms and even invited back the following night for some Cambodian wine.
 I challenge you to find a group of kids who smile more than those in Chong Kneas.
-Visiting the Chong Kneas floating village was a great experience and I definitely gave the kids something to do while the sun set over the picturesque lake.
+Visiting the Chong Kneas floating village was a great experience and I definitely gave the kids something to do while the sunset over the picturesque lake.